bitsalv/ToolShell-Honeypot/README.md

 # ToolShell-Honeypot (SharePoint Zero-Day)

-A Docker-based honeypot simulating a Microsoft IIS server vulnerable to ToolShell/SharePoint zero-day exploits.
-Detects, logs, and analyzes exploitation attempts, including advanced obfuscation and webshell delivery techniques.
+A Docker-based honeypot focused on detecting and logging exploitation attempts against Microsoft SharePoint zero-day vulnerabilities.
+**This honeypot is designed for early detection and threat intelligence, not for simulating a full SharePoint environment or post-exploitation activity.**

 ## Main Features
 - Logs all HTTP requests (GET, POST, etc.)